lumapps/lumapps-extensions-templates/docs/widget_extensions/index.md

 |-- tsconfig.build.json
 `-- tsconfig.json
 ```
-You can use the LumApps Extensions Template to scaffold an extension and be sure you have the correct configuration to start you development.
+You can use the LumApps extensions template to scaffold an extension and be sure you have the correct configuration to start you development.